antonfirsov/docs/2020/05-May/winforms-16.7-pr1/winforms-blog-16.7Pr1.md

 * Stability and bug fixes

 ## New in 16.7 Preview 1 release

+The following controls and improvements have been made in the 16.7 Preview 1 release.

 * `UserControl`and custom controls infrastructure
 * `TableLayoutPanel`
 * Fundamentals for third-party controls support